markvncent/markvncent/README.md

 # 💫 About Me:
-a sophomore computer science student trying to survive ts
+an overstimulated computer science student trying to survive ts

 ## 🌐 Socials: